 On our trip to Vancouver (and traveling through the UK last spring), my layering was down to a science.
 As far as undershirts are concerned, I start with a simple camisole and a long sleeve shirt.

 For this outfit, I added my V neck Theory sweater.
 If I want a layered look, I often wear a collared shirt in lieu of the long sleeve tee under my sweater.
+See these sustainable sweaters for more warm layers.

 Since having a very warm midi coat is absolutely essential, you then need to protect your feet and calves before adding the accessories.
 I always wear knee high socks and, if it’s raining, my UGG rain boots.
 Since it wasn’t rainy on this particular day, I had my favorite sneakers on!